OFAI/GermEval2024-GerMS/site/report.md

-# GermEval2024 GerMS - Report
+# Report

-TBD
+This page will contain the report about the shared task after completion and publication.